Big on flavor, light as air

 A full-bodied, aromatic white – one that’s not too acidic – is best with this delicate but flavorful first course.
 Pour a Pinot Blanc from Alsace, a Viognier from Southern France or California, or a Riesling from the Finger Lakes in Northern New York State.

-Parsnip mousse with Gorgonzola Dolce and tomato coulis
+Parsnip and blue cheese mousse with tomato coulis

 active time: 30 min